 Financial Freedom and Personal Finance Success by Moolanomy.comMoolanomy Personal Finance Blog is home to the 12 Steps Guide to Financial Freedom and Personal Finance Success.
 We discuss financial concepts in an easy to understand language to help you improve your finances and better your life.

-Mixing money and family typically is not an advisable financial move.
-All too often personal feelings get tangled up in a web of financial burdens and it can be a very unpleasant and potentially long-term bad situation.
-It can be made even more complicated when the ones you are closest to in your family … Read moreTips for Lending Money to Family and Friends
+Mixing money and family typically is not a prudent financial move.
+All too often, personal feelings get tangled up in a web of financial burdens, and it can be unpleasant and potentially put you in a bad situation.
+It can be made even more complicated when the ones you are closest to in your family … Read more Should You Lend Money to Family and Friends

 Low interest rates might be good for the economy and consequently for the Stock Market; however, it is no laughing matter to the millions of seniors that depend on fixed-income investments for their retirement income.
-With Treasury yields in the mid-2% range and lower (see Bloomberg.com), investors are finding that the low interest rates make … Read moreBest Investments for Low Interest Rate Environment
+With the current Treasury yields below 1% (see Treasury.gov), investors are finding that the low interest rates make it difficult … Read more Best Investments in Low Interest Rate Environment

 There are four main types of deposit accounts offered by banks that you can use to save money for your financial goals.
 Depending on your needs, one or more of the accounts may be an ideal way for you to save your money whether you have specific financial goals or just want to build a … Read more Deposit Accounts: Different Types of Bank Accounts

 When you purchase a new construction home, there are several hidden costs that you might not think about.
 The normal costs of homeownership like mortgage payments (e.g., principal and interest), property taxes, homeowner’s insurance, and utilities are obvious.
 Other costs, though, can come as something of a surprise.
 When we bought our home (a new … Read more 10 Extra Costs When You Buy a New Construction Home